 This impact then trickles down to the next level of leadership, already overwhelmed by the amount of work they need to deliver, plus being expected to pick up additional work to fill the gaps left by the executive sponsor.
 And so they delegate and so on and so on.

-Proactively managing the overall change portfolio and assessing the organizational change capacity before initiating projects is a key role of the C-Suite.
-This check mitigates the risk of driving through more change than the organization can deliver.
+Proactively managing the overall change portfolio and assessing the organisational change capacity before initiating projects is a key role of the C-Suite.
+This check mitigates the risk of driving through more change than the organisation can deliver.

 The C-Suite’s role in Enterprise Change Management Capability

-At level 4 of change management maturity the key characteristics of the organizational change capability are:
+At level 4 of change management maturity the key characteristics of the organisational change capability are:

-- Change management is adopted throughout the organization.
+- Change Management is adopted throughout the organisation

-- Executives spend time assessing the demand for change as a whole and the level of capacity the organization possesses.
+- Executives spend time assessing the demand for change as a whole and the level of capacity the organisation possesses

 - Change agents build continuous improvements into change management.
 Case studies are produced to show the effectiveness of change management.